Why Athletes Need Mouthguards

 Caring for Your Mouthguard

-A clean, well-kept mouthguard = better protection and fewer germs.
+A clean, well-kept mouthguard = better protection and fewer germs.- Rinse with cool water after every use

 - Brush gently with a soft toothbrush (no toothpaste)